collamaf/SimDaVinci/README_DaVinci.md

 ./exampleb1  -Source -0918 -SourceD 20 -SourceT 10  -PterD 6 -PterT 3 -Z 0 -CaseDepth 50 -CaseLT 1 -HSBT 2 ../run1.mac
 ```

-- New Container for 18F measurments for gyneco applications (DEC 2020): Needs GaSet3, SourceT gives the height in mm of the fluorine column besides GaSet, SourceD is the lateral thinckness of the hollow cylinder.
+- New Container for 18F measurments for gyneco applications (DEC 2020): Needs GaSet3, SourceT gives the height in mm of the fluorine column besides GaSet, SourceD is such that 4cm means a 2cm thickness ring around the container.
 The bottom thickness of the liquid is hard coded and fixed to 1cm for now

 ```
 ./exampleb1 -GaSet 3 -CaseDepth -155 -Source 11 -AbsD -10 -AbsT 5.5 -AbsMat 4 -AppMat 1 -ZAbs 2.75 -PosAbs 1 -PterD 6 -PterT 3 -Z 5.5 -SourceT 80 -SourceD 40 run1.mac